 This exploration is for all ages, as the colored smilies show.
 You can do the Native American Sand Painting exploration with your whole family together.

-Sand painting has long been a tradition of the Native American tribes of the southwest.
+Sand painting has long been a tradition of the Native American tribes of the Southwest.
 The Navajo tribes, in particular, are known for this beautiful artwork that was also believed to have healing properties.
 Traditionally, the medicine man of the tribe sprinkled colored sand in beautiful patterns and designs in front of the hogan of someone who was ill.

 As he made the intricate designs, he also chanted and prayed for a healing blessing.
 Once he finished, he looked over his work, making sure that each part was in perfect order because the order of the art represented new harmony in the ill person’s life and body.
 It was this harmony that was intended to provide healing.
 Furthermore, it was believed that the sand paintings also acted as a portal for healing spirits that could aid the sick person.
 Once the painting and chanting were complete, it was thought to absorb the illness.
 Finally, once completely finished, the sand painting was destroyed.